Iris Investigate User Guide¶

 The pDNS Panel supports searching by apex domain, subdomain, or both.
 Consult the note in the Searching section for a definition of apex domain.

-Query vs response¶
+Query vs Response¶

 pDNS data is available from the query and response 'directions':